datenstrom/yellow/STYLEGUIDE.md

 * Copy optional supporting files, file names should use the same prefix everywhere,
   e.g. `fika.html`, `fika.css`, `fika.js`, `fika-library.min.js`, `fika-logo.png`.
 * Edit installation information and file actions in file `extension.ini`.
-* Provide user documentation in `English`, other languages are optional.
+* Provide documentation in `English`, other languages are optional.
 * Don't put more than one extension into a repository, unless it's a complete website.
 * Keep extensions relatively small, sweet and focused on one thing, if unsure do less.

-Here's how to format documentation:
+## How to format documentation

 * Use Markdown for documentation
 * The title should include name and version, e.g. `Core 0.9.1`.
 * The description should be one line, e.g. `Core functionality of your website`.
-* Images should be in PNG format, e.g. `SCREENSHOT.png`
+* Images should be in PNG format, a screenshot is recommended, e.g. `SCREENSHOT.png`
-* Headings should be arranged in the following order:
+* Headings should be arranged in the following order, all are optional:
   `How to install an extension`
   `How to...`
-  `Examples` - optional
+  `Examples`
-  `Settings` - optional
+  `Settings`
-  `Acknowledgements` - optional
+  `Acknowledgements`
   `Developer`, `Designer`, `Translator`
 * Give multiple examples for users to copy/paste, if unsure add more examples.
 * Don't use the words "easy, fast, flexible, user-friendly", anyone can claim that.

-A few more tips for developers.
-It's best to have a look at the code of some extensions in your `system/workers` folder.
-Make yourself familiar with our coding style as well, for example with file `system/workers/core.php`.
-Then you can dive into any extension and find a well-known structure in which you can quickly find your way around.
-The style is not that important, but that we all use the same one.
+## Examples

+* https://github.com/datenstrom/yellow-examplefeature - Example feature for Datenstrom Yellow.
+* https://github.com/datenstrom/yellow-exampletheme - Example theme for Datenstrom Yellow.
+* https://github.com/annaesvensson/yellow-core - Core functionality of your website.
+* https://github.com/annaesvensson/yellow-edit - Edit your website in a web browser.

 Do you have questions?
 [Get help](https://datenstrom.se/yellow/help/).